Bathroom Remodeling Tips (20+ Actionable Tips)

-A lot of people think they need to replace an entire fixture in their bathroom, but some of the best remodeling jobs we have done were those with minimal replacing.
+A lot of people think they need to replace an entire fixture in their bathroom due to water damage, but some of the best remodeling jobs we have done were those with minimal replacing.
 Instead of replacing the toilet replace the seat and lid, or instead of replacing the entire vanity maybe you could replace the countertop or sink.
 Doing minor changes will change the entire look and feel of the bathroom.

 Find great deals